Bug report #11131

 GPX plugin always saves absolute path

-Added by ramon . over 9 years ago.
-Updated over 9 years ago.
+Added by ramon . about 10 years ago.
+Updated almost 10 years ago.

 Status:Closed